Offshore Software Testing: Why & When to Use It

 The onsite and offshore software QA model is a hybrid delivery approach that takes the best from the two models and combines them into a new winning solution.
 Under this model, the entire job of testing a software product will be distributed between the onsite and the offshore team.
 There can be more than one offshore team working on the same project, and they are not necessarily going to be from different countries — although, more often than not, the term “offshore” means “overseas” in this context.

-How onsite and offshore QA works
+How Onsite and Offshore QA Works

 The overall composition and setup of a team on an onsite & offshore software testing project can depend on many factors, including the skill sets possessed by each team member and the specifics of the project.
-The client will also make the decision based on the business interests — e.g. how much of the work it makes financial sense to entrust to an offshore team.
+The client will also make the decision based on the business interests — e.g. how much of the work makes financial sense to entrust to an offshore team.

-On some projects, the distribution of work is 30% and 70% to the offshore and onsite teams respectively.
+“On some projects, the distribution of work is 70% and 30% to the offshore and onsite teams, respectively.
 In other cases, it’s closer to a 50/50 distribution.
-And some companies prefer to hire offshore software testing team only for a small fraction of the work — 20% or 30% of the scope.
-This is typically reserved for companies that are looking for specific QA expertise they may not have in-house, such as automation testing, usability testing, and accessibility testing.
+And some companies prefer to hire an offshore software testing team only for a small fraction of the work — 20% or 30% of the scope.
+This is typically reserved for companies that are looking for specific QA expertise they may not have in-house, such as automation testing, usability testing, and accessibility testing.”

 At first glance, it may seem like planning an onsite and offshore QA project takes more time and effort than doing the work completely in-house or outsourcing the full scope to an offshore QA team.
 But why do so many companies prefer the combined delivery method nonetheless?
 These are the biggest advantages of using onsite and offshore testing services: